Copper mining in Western Australia: Export

-In 2021–22, over seventy percent of the state's copper production went to South Korea (27 percent), the Philippines (24 percent) and Japan (22 percent).
+In 2021–22, over seventy percent of the state's copper concentrate production went to South Korea (27 percent), the Philippines (24 percent) and Japan (22 percent).
 Germany and Finland followed next in this list with nine and five percent each respectively.

 Environmental issues

 In 2019, the owners of the Whim Creek copper mine were handed an Environmental Protection Notice by the Department of Water and Environmental Regulation because of seepage of heavy metals from the mine into the Balla Balla River, considered a serious pollution risk.
 While in care and maintenance and with no active mining, Black Rock Minerals re-processed existing stockpiles through a small process plant and heap leach.
 Copper levels of 3.5 milligrams per litre were recorded in the local drinking water, well above the permitted level of 0.002 milligrams per litre.
 The small scale re-processing at Whim Creek eventually ceased in October 2019.